radareorg/radare2-book/radiff2/radiff_tool.md

 # Binary Diffing

-Based on radare.today article "[binary diffing](http://radare.today/binary-diffing/)"
+This chapter is based on the radare.today article "[binary diffing](http://radare.today/binary-diffing/)"

+Binary diffing is an important part of reverse engineering process.
+It can be used to analyze [security updates](https://en.wikipedia.org/wiki/Patch_Tuesday), infected binaries, firmware changes, and many more.

-Without parameter, `radiff2` will by default show what bytes changed, and the corresponding offsets.
+`radiff2` takes names of two files to be compared.
+Without any options, `radiff2` will show what bytes have changed at which offsets.
+For example:

     $ radiff2 genuine cracked
     0x00000504 85c07507 => 90909090 0x00000504